trinker/textclean/README.md

     )

     ## [1] NA
-    ## [2] "twelve forty seven and 0 seconds to \"twelve forty-seven\" and also eight thirty five and two seconds"
+    ## [2] "twelve forty-seven and 0 seconds to \"twelve forty-seven\" and also eight thirty-five and two seconds"
-    ## [3] "what about fourteen twenty four and five seconds"
+    ## [3] "what about fourteen twenty-four and five seconds"
     ## [4] "And then 99:99:99?"

 ### Tokens